Gauge dependence of scalar-induced gravitational waves from isocurvature perturbations: Analytical results: Results in various gauges

 Incorporating \eqref{sourceTM} into Eq. \eqref{ICS}, we derive the explicit expression for ${I}^{\text{TM}}_{\mathrm{c}}$ as follows: \begin{widetext}

 and $I_s$ can be written as

 \end{widetext}

-Substituting the TM source into the kernel integrals \eqref{ICS} yields explicit analytic-form $\,I_c^{\rm TM}(d,s,x)$ and $I_s^{\rm TM}(d,s,x)$, but the exact analytical expressions at $x\to\infty$ are also long so we do not reproduce them here.
-For subhorizon evolution in RD, the kernels grow $\propto x$ at late times , hence $\,I_{c/s}^{2}\propto x^2$ (Fig.~\ref{fig:TM_kernels}).
+Substituting the TM source into the kernel integrals \eqref{ICS} yields the explicit analytical form $\,I_c^{\rm TM}(d,s,x)$ and $I_s^{\rm TM}(d,s,x)$, but the exact analytical expressions in $x\to\infty$ are also long, so we do not reproduce them here.
+After horizon entry in RD, the time dependence remains oscillatory with a slowly increasing mean level; the source (Fig. \ref{fig:TM_source_single}) grows with $x$, unlike the bounded longitudinal case.
+Also, for subhorizon evolution, the kernels grow $\propto x$ at late times, hence $\,I_{c/s}^{2}\propto x^2$ (Fig.~\ref{fig:TM_kernels}).
 From the late–time evolution (and consistent with the summary in Sec.~\ref{summary}), the growth is approximately \emph{$I\sim x$} as $x\to\infty$, implying a pre-projection scaling $\Omega_{\rm GW}\propto x^{4}$ in this slicing.

 For a Dirac–delta isocurvature peak, $\mathcal{P}_{S}(k)=\mathcal{A}_{S}\,\delta\!\big(\ln(k/k_{p})\big)$, we evaluate along the delta line $d=0$, $s=\tfrac{2}{\sqrt{3}}(k_p/k)$ using Eqs.~\eqref{eq:OmegaGW-dsg2} and \eqref{eq:Ibar2} with the TM kernels $I_{c,\infty}^{\rm TM}(d,s)$ and $I_{s,\infty}^{\rm TM}(d,s)$.
 The resulting $\Omega_{\rm GW}(k)$ (Fig.~\ref{fig:TM_spectrum}) shows the familiar $k^{2}\ln^{2}k$ rise at low $k$, a resonant feature near $k=2c_s k_p$, and a sharp cutoff at $k=2k_p$, together with the slow late-time growth of the evolution noted above.
 The same procedure applies to general ${\cal P}_S(k)$, provided the relevant modes reenter well before equality.